Germany in the Eurovision Song Contest 2017

-Germany participated in the Eurovision Song Contest 2017 with the song "Perfect Life" written by Lindsey Ray, Lindy Robbins and Dave Bassett.
-The song was performed by Levina.
+Germany was represented at the Eurovision Song Contest 2017 with the song "Perfect Life" written by Lindsey Ray, Lindy Robbins and Dave Bassett, and performed by Levina.
 The German entry for the 2017 contest in Kyiv, Ukraine was selected through the national final Unser Song 2017, organised by the German broadcaster ARD in collaboration with Norddeutscher Rundfunk (NDR).
-The national final took place on 9 February 2017 and featured five competing artists and two candidate songs with the winner being selected through four rounds of public voting.
-"Perfect Life" performed by Levina was selected as the German entry for Kyiv after placing first in the top three during the first round of voting, first in the top two during the second round of voting, both first and second in the top two during the third round of voting and ultimately gaining 69% of the vote in the fourth round.
+The national final took place on 9 February 2017 with the winner being selected through four rounds of public televoting.
+"Perfect Life" performed by Levina was selected as the German entry for Kyiv after gaining 69% of the votes in the fourth round.

 As a member of the "Big Five", Germany automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 21, Germany placed twenty-fifth out of the 26 participating countries with 6 points.